Golani Brigade: Yom Kippur War

 After the events of October 6, Israel was determined to recapture Mount Hermon, nicknamed the "eyes of the country".
-The Second Battle of Mount Hermon commenced on October 8, when the 17th Battalion took tanks and half-tracks up the slopes of the Hermon, but its attack failed and the battalion suffered 25 dead and 57 wounded.
-During the next 13 days, the Israelis exchanged artillery fire with the Syrians on the Hermon, but the next attack only came on October 21.
+The Second Battle of Mount Hermon began on October 8, when the 17th Battalion took tanks and half-tracks up the slopes of the Hermon, but its attack failed and the battalion suffered 25 dead and 57 wounded.
+During the next 13 days, the Israelis exchanged artillery fire with the Syrians on the Hermon.
+The next attack came on October 21.
 Operation Dessert saw a joint force of Paratroopers and Golani retake the mountain.
 Golani staged a three-pronged attack by the 51st Battalion, the reconnaissance unit, the 17th Battalion and a motorized battalion.
 The reconnaissance unit captured the cable car position at dawn with support from elements of the 17th Battalion that were seconded to the Recce Unit.
 The battle ended at 11:00, when the 51st Battalion reported that it had captured the Israeli Golan position.

 After the Yom Kippur War, Golani forces were involved in a war of attrition with Syria until the disengagement agreement of May 31, 1974.
 After the agreement was signed, the brigade, which had lost many of its top officers in the war, was transferred into the Sinai to rebuild and train.
 They were brought back to the Golan Heights in early 1975.

 Operations in Southern Lebanon and First Lebanon War

 During the 1970s, Golani conducted frequent raids in Southern Lebanon in its battle against terror attacks and guerrilla raids by the Palestinian Fatah organization.
 In March 1978, with the launch of Operation Litani, much of the brigade moved to capture the village al-Hiyam.
 The 12th Battalion captured Marjayoun and Rashaya al-Fukhar.
 After clearing these villages, Golani units returned to Israel and advanced west along the Litani River, capturing a number of villages and stopping at Abbasiya just east of Tyre.

-In Operation Peace for Galilee, which later became known as the First Lebanon War, Golani's 51st Battalion fought in the vicinity of Nabatieh, and on June 6, 1982, the reconnaissance unit assaulted the PLO-held Beaufort Castle.
+In Operation Peace for Galilee, which later became known as the First Lebanon War, Golani's 51st Battalion fought in the vicinity of Nabatieh.
+On June 6, 1982, the reconnaissance unit assaulted the PLO-held Beaufort Castle.
 The 12th Battalion was subordinated to the Barak Armored Brigade, with a planned thrust along the Lebanese coastal strip to Tyre.
-This force captured the villages Doha and Kafr Sil on June 9–10, 1982, on the outskirts of Beirut.
-The brigade also took part in the Siege of Beirut, where its units were present until the end of the war in September 1982.
+This force captured the villages of Doha and Kafr Sil on June 9–10, 1982, on the outskirts of Beirut.
+The brigade took part in the Siege of Beirut, where its units were present until the end of the war in September 1982.